Mpinane/SoftwareEngineeringProject_Group3/Labs/Lab 2/ReadMe.md

 ## 4.Features:

-The program intends to tests our Prime Number Generator function and return an array containing all prime numbers below X, where X is considerable array of possible inputs.
+The program intends to tests our Prime Number Generator function and return an array containing all prime numbers below X, where X is an array of possible inputs.
 The function also returns the generated prime number array length.

 ## 5.Test Break Down: